FREQUENTLY ASKED QUESTIONS

 A. I feel good about it.
 I charge 30% more for rush jobs.
 Contact me and we will make a plan.

 Q: Who else will I need to hire if I self-publish?

 A: After purchasing a book cover from a designer and sending your manuscript to a copyeditor for final proofing and citations, it may be possible to publish without hiring anyone else.
 You may need a book designer or a hybrid publisher if you want an advanced interior layout or illustrations.
 I also advise getting some help with your marketing and book launch if you're looking to crack a bestseller list.

 Q: Why should I hire you?

 I'm fun.
 I'm kind and easy to talk to, but I also know how to dig in and get the job done well.
 I'm genuine and I want to create a great book with you.
-I've written 14 books now, so I am an excellent guide.
+I've written more than a dozen books with a roster of diverse clients, so I am an excellent guide.